Last Updated on February 9, 2023 by Dr. Saqib Mueed

-Abdominal compartment syndrome is when stomach hypertension and stomach compartment ailment speak to a range of seriousness leads to death.
+Abdominal compartment syndrome is when stomach hypertension and stomach compartment ailment speak to a range of seriousness and leads to death.
 The range of stomach pressure may be 20 mmHg or higher.
 There may be many reasons behind this condition.
 It is very necessary to find the exact reason and remove the cause for normal life.

 Why abdominal compartment syndrome occurs?